nora-coder-dot/alith/sdks/rust/README.md

 async fn main() -> Result<(), anyhow::Error> {
     let tools: [Box<dyn Tool>; 2] = [Box::new(Adder), Box::new(Subtract)];
     let model = LLM::from_model_name("gpt-4")?;
-    let mut agent = Agent::new("simple agent", model, tools);
-    agent.preamble =
-        "You are a calculator here to help the user perform arithmetic operations.
-Use the tools provided to answer the user's question.".to_string();
+    let agent = Agent::new("simple agent", model, tools) .preamble("You are a calculator here to help the user perform arithmetic operations.
+Use the tools provided to answer the user's question.");
     let response = agent.prompt("Calculate 10 - 3").await?;

     println!("{}", response);